J.B. Nethercutt: Concours d'Elegance

+Philanthropy

+In 1985 he donated US$1 million to the town of Kenora, Canada for a new emergency department at the hospital.
+In 1986, he donated several million to the UCLA Medical Center, Santa Monica, which led to the construction of the six-story Merle Norman Pavilion complex.

 Personal life

 Nethercutt married his high school sweetheart Dorothy Sykes in 1933.
 Dorothy was a collector of David Winter sculpted ceramics, including cottages, miniature pianos, and dolls which are featured in the Nethercutt Collection.
-Their marriage lasted over 70 years and they had two children, Jack and Robert.
-They later had two grandchildren and two great-grandchildren.
-Through Jack and his wife Helen he had three step great-grandchildren, the Richards.
+Their marriage lasted over 70 years and they had two children, Jack and Robert, later having two grandchildren.
+Through Jack and his wife Helen he had three great-grandchildren, the Richards.

-His San Sylmar tower estate was one of the largest houses in the United States at 60,000 square feet.
+Nethercutt was friends with fellow Los Angeles-based car enthusiasts and collectors Jay Leno, Barry Meguiar, and Bruce Meyer.

-Nethercutt loved fishing and was a frequent visitor to the Lake of the Woods near Kenora, Canada.
-He later purchased a private island on the lake.
+He was an avid fisher and frequently visited Lake of the Woods near Kenora, Canada.
 Nethercutt once diverted his plane to Kenora for a fry feast at Ye Old Chip Truck.
-In 1985 he donated $1 million to the town for a new emergency department.
-Later the center and the road connecting it were named in honor after him.

-Nethercutt was friends with fellow Los Angeles-based car enthusiasts and collectors Jay Leno, Barry Meguiar, and Bruce Meyer.
+Estates

+His San Sylmar estate was one of the largest houses in the United States at 60,000 square feet.
+It included a Louis XV style dining room and a large industrial kitchen that J.B. used for private dinners with French private chef Yvon Hunckler, who previously cooked for The Beverly Hills Hotel, Grand Hotel Birmingham, and Hôtel de Paris in Monaco.
+The sixth floor penthouse included a full balcony and a rotating Rococo-style bedroom overlooking the San Gabriel Mountains.

+He owned a private island at Lake of the Woods in Canada.